Goran Gajić

 Goran Gajić (Горан Гајић; born 1962) is a Serbian film, television and theater director.
 He has directed media in English and Serbo-Croatian.

+Personal Life and Career

 His wife was actress Mira Furlan, and they have one son, Marko Lav.
 In 1998, he directed his wife (playing Delenn) in And All My Dreams, Torn Asunder, an episode of Babylon 5.
 They were married until her death on 20 January 2021.

-In 1995 he directed an award-winning adaptation of Antigone.
+In 1995, he directed an award-winning adaptation of Antigone.
 The play was performed at Hudson Guild Theatre in Los Angeles.

 He has also worked as a writer (The Seventh Day), and actor (Strangler vs. Strangler).
 In the 1980s he also directed Plavi Orkestar music videos for their tracks "Kad mi kažeš paša" (When You Tell Me Pasha) and "Suada" (Suada).